elixir-luxembourg/dss/docs/roles.md

 Data steward can do what normal users can do and even become submitter.
 On top of that, its reponsible for steering submission from Approval -> Data upload

+## Permissions

+ ✅ Any user can create a submission - become submitter.

 | Permission / Action                        | Admin | Data Steward | Submitter | Recipient |
 |--------------------------------------------|:-----:|:------------:|:---------:|:---------:|